santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

 ## Philosophy behind design of multi-file C Programs

-Large C programs can be constructed and laid out efficiently as a collection of multiple source file (.c, .cpp or .C) and corresponding header files (.h).
+Large C programs can be constructed and laid out efficiently as a collection of multiple source files (.c, .cpp or .C) and corresponding header files (.h).
 This provides several advantages:

 * Readability and ease of maintainence
 	* makes the program convenient enough to edit and modify